BTankut/AutogenAssistant/README.md

 ### Core Functionality
 - **Multi-Agent System**: Coordinate multiple AI agents with different roles and capabilities
+- **Model Persistence**: Automatically saves and loads model selections for each agent role
-- **Dynamic Model Selection**: Choose from various OpenRouter models for each agent
+- **Dynamic Model Selection**: Choose from available OpenRouter models for each agent
-- **Coordinated Responses**: Get collective responses from multiple agents orchestrated by a coordinator
+- **Coordinated Chain Responses**: Sequential agent interactions orchestrated by a coordinator
 - **Real-time Progress Tracking**: Visual feedback on processing status and agent responses

 ### User Interface